transmute-industries/contribute/how-to/w3c/create-a-linked-data-signature-suite.md

 ## 2. Create a repository

-`PROPOSAL-SuiteName2019` with [Apache License 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) and a README describing why you believe a new signature suite is needed, and referencing an existing signature suites that did not meet your needs.
+`PROPOSAL-SuiteName2019` with [Apache License 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) and a README describing why you believe a new signature suite is needed, and referencing any existing signature suites that did not meet your needs.

 ## 3. Develop your signature suite